tmpfs/prism/doc/components.md

 }
 ```

+When using `mapPropsToStyleObject` there is no need to declare the properties in your component `propTypes`, they are automatically declared as we know ahead of time they should have the same property type as `style`.

 A powerful feature of mapping properties in this way is that you can now define default styles for the child component with dot notation:

 ```javascript